 - Providing a uniform website experience across different web browsers and systems.

 Ensure the correct skill set exists in the project team

 Often a multi-disciplined team is needed, with specialised skill sets, to achieve the project objectives.
-Check the agency's CVs to ensure that the skills needed are present in the project delivery team – there is no value in an interactive agency previously delivering excellent websites, online sales journeys or accessibility audits if you are provided with the 'B' team that is still coming up to speed.
-Nomensa has expertise in all areas of user experience, find out more about the Nomensa teams.
+Check the agency’s CVs to ensure that the skills needed are present in the project delivery team – there is no value in an interactive agency previously delivering excellent websites, online sales journeys or accessibility audits if you are provided with the ‘B’ team that is still coming up to speed.
 In addition, the agency should also demonstrate how they will complement existing in-house skills.
 For example, you may have a strong technology team, and want to use them to integrate the new website code, created by the agency, into your Content Management System.
 In this situation, you want the agency to plan a clear and effective handover stage of high quality web page templates, supported by suitable training and ongoing support during integration.

 Agree a detailed and realistic project plan